satvik007/uva/README.md

 # uva
-Meant for storing uva solutions.
+Meant for storing solutions submitted on uva Online Judje.